laomoi/SmallFileDB/README.md

 How to generate data from xlsx:
 ===========
-There is a sample xlsx : dict_test.xlsx, it defines all tables and the indexes in it.
+There is a sample xlsx : dict_test.xlsx, it defines all tables and the indexes.

 cd tools

 perl xls2sfd.pl

 and there will be a folder named sfd generated, contains sfd files.